Skip to main content

 Best flexible virtual whiteboard with a template library

-A large library of templates is included in the software, covering different use cases like brainstorming, agile workflows, mapping and diagrams, and strategic planning.
+The platform supports a variety of expression forms, including numerical data, images, and videos, facilitating detailed project visualization.
 Different types of roadmaps can be developed to suit your team's specific business function and your company's industry.
 Text and sticky notes can be added to boards to create context or exchange feedback, and timers, clustering, and voting tools can be used to support decision-making.

 Best for its robust database features